-How do you get your Halloween yard props to stand out and look more authentic without having to buy genuine antique and weathered tombstones, statues, pedestals, pillars and columns?
+How do you get your fall decor and Halloween yard props to stand out and look more authentic without having to buy genuine antique and weathered tombstones, statues, pedestals, pillars, and columns?
 Those fake tombstones you buy or make—usually from foam—can get some instant aging by applying faux moss made from common, everyday clothes-dryer lint.
 You know, the warm and fuzzy stuff you should be cleaning out of the lint filter of your dryer after every cycle.

-Do a Load of Laundry and Save the Dryer Lint
+Do a Load of Laundry and Save the Lint